 Return to Play Guidelines

-It is critical that you notify the OTUSA Board (email@example.com) if someone in your household tests positive for COVID-19.
+If a member of your household or your child has tested positive for COVID-19 or received a quarantine order from a medical entity, email firstname.lastname@example.org ASAP.
 All information is kept private and confidential.
-We do not share personal information with anyone or organization outside the OTUSA Board.
+We do not share personal information with anyone or organization outside the OTUSA Board

 Return to Play FAQ